The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Introduction

-As a result of what written above, there is something noteworthy in the fact that a corresponding theory for parallelizing the computation of Voronoi diagrams has been developed \cite{ACGOY1988, Chow1980, ColeGoodrichODunlaing1996, EvansStojmenovic1989, GoodrichODunlaingYap1993, HALH2005, LeeJou1995, RajasekaranRamaswami2002} (see also \cite[pp. 367-369]{Aurenhammer}) and has even been extended to related geometric structures such as the Delaunay triangulation \cite{AmatoGoodrichRamos1994, AmatoPreparata1992, BHMT1999, DadounKirkpatrick, FragakisOnate2008, Meyerhenke2005, ReifSen1992, Schwarzkopf1989, SpielmanTengUngor2007, TrefftzSzakas2003, VemuriVaradarajanMayya1992}.
-In the works mentioned above the idea is to somehow share the work between the many processing units (under certain assumptions on the computational model), but because of the sequential nature of the involved algorithms, these processing units must cooperate between themselves and cannot work independently.
-Unfortunately, the above mentioned sequential nature of the involved algorithms complicates the implementation of many of these parallelizing attempts.
-In addition, a common assumption in the above works is that there are many processing units, e.g., $O(n)$, where $n$ is the number of sites.
-This obviously casts difficulties on a practical implementation when the number of sites is large.
-The case of geometric structures related to Voronoi diagrams is similar: they are either based on the former works or vice versa, or they use somewhat similar techniques or similar assumptions on the computational models and the number of processing units.
+In the works mentioned above the idea is to somehow share the work between the many processing units (namely processors, cores, etc.), under certain assumptions on the computational model.
+Unfortunately, the above-mentioned sequential nature of the involved algorithms complicates the implementation of many of these parallel algorithms.
+In addition, a common assumption in the above-mentioned works is that there are many processing units, e.g., $O(n)$ or $O(n/\log(n))$, where $n$ is the number of sites.
+This assumption seems to cast difficulties on a practical implementation when the number of sites is much larger than the number of processing units, as frequently happens in real world applications.
+Additional assumptions which are often imposed are that the sites do no form degenerate configurations (e.g., no four sites are located on the same circle, no two sites have the same first or second coordinate, etc.), that $n$ is a power of two, and so on.
+Any such an assumption complicates the implementation of the corresponding algorithms and/or limits their usage.
+The case of parallel algorithms for geometric structures related to Voronoi diagrams is somewhat similar: these (often theoretical) algorithms are either based on the former works or vice versa, or they use somewhat similar techniques and impose somewhat similar assumptions.